denten-books/plain-text/0-intro.md

 In *Plain Text*, I model the reciprocal movement to making strange on the diverse practices of reverse engineering.
-Similar in method to what Matthew Kirschenbaum calls "forensic argumentation", reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of the textual mechanism [@kirschenbaum_mechanisms_2008, 15].
+Similar in method to what Matthew Kirschenbaum calls "forensic argumentation," reverse engineering recalls the formalist strategy of experiencing the making of the thing through careful, case study-based reconstructions of the textual mechanism [@kirschenbaum_mechanisms_2008, 15].
 The function of a case study in an